What We Do

 Lutherans Outdoors in South Dakota remains a partner within church camping at both the state wide and national level.
 Its historic past has served as a model and a reminder that God is constantly shaping the ministries which take place through Lutherans who love the outdoors.

 Executive Directors include: Rev. Roy Satre, Gaius Asland, Rev. Bruce Williams (Board President), David Brunkow, Rev. Paul Leslie, Neil Sorensen, and Rev. Layne Nelson.
-Current Acting Director is Paul Hanson (2018).
+Current Executive Director is Paul Hanson (2018-Present).

 + NeSoDak Bible Camp